 The key is to record everything.

 For instance, even though a small expense of S$50 for a client lunch cannot be verified against a bill, such transactions should also be recorded instead of dropping them completely from the book of accounts.
-Following this process diligently helps a bookkeeper to come up with accurate accounting and management reports as and when required.

 Know where to place every item in the books